 - You can mechanically scarify the concrete to remove the previous sealer.

 Instead of removing a water-based concrete sealer by chemically stripping or etching try pressure washing it!
 This method works best if the previous concrete sealer is old, faded and almost worn away.

 Generally speaking, in most cases, a new solvent-based concrete sealer can be applied to a surface previously sealed with a solvent-based concrete sealer; however, it cannot be applied over a surface previously sealed with a water-based concrete sealer.
 If you previously applied a water-based concrete sealer and are now looking to seal with a solvent-based concrete sealer you need to remove the water-based concrete sealer since the solvents will eat or soften the existing water-based concrete sealer, destroying both coatings.
 Water-based concrete sealers can be removed through chemical etching, aggressive pressure washing or mechanical scarification.

-If you previously applied a solvent based acrylic sealer and are now looking to seal with a water based sealer you need to remove the solvent based sealer since the water based sealer will be unable to properly adhere to the solvent based sealer.
-Start by removing any visible peeling and flaking and use a solvent based stripper such as Xylene to remove the previous sealer.
+If you previously applied a solvent-based acrylic concrete sealer and are now looking to seal with a water-based acrylic sealer you need to remove the solvent-based acrylic sealer concrete since the water-based concrete sealer will be unable to properly adhere to the solvent-based concrete sealer.
+Start by removing any visible peeling and flaking and use a solvent-based stripper such as Xylene to remove the previous sealer.